 Nature gives us many natural ways to boost our immune system and protect us against viruses and bacterial infections, which can lead to poor health.
 When we are young we can fight off infections easily, but as we get older, the immune system ages and it becomes a little harder to shrug them off as easily as we did in our youth.

 Below are a few of the best ways to enhance your immune system with foods and supplements!

-Beta glucans – Beta glucans are derived from yeast and also oats.
-Oat beta glucans is mildly effective at increasing immunity, as shown in one study where they showed that in humans, oat beta glucan was able to offset the negative effects of exercise stress .
+Beta glucans are derived from yeast and also oats.
+Oat beta-glucans is mildly effective at increasing immunity, as shown in one study where they demonstrated that in humans, oat beta-glucan was able to offset the negative effects of exercise stress .

 “Exercise stress was associated with a 28% increase in morbidity (P = 0.036) and 18% increase in mortality (P = 0.15).
 Ingestion of ObetaG before infection prevented this increase in morbidity (P = 0.048) and mortality (P = 0.05)”